Your questions about coronavirus vaccines, answered

 How do the Pfizer-BioNTech and Moderna vaccines work?

 The first vaccine authorized in the United States was developed by pharmaceutical giant Pfizer and the German firm BioNTech.
-It consists of two shots, given three weeks apart.
+It consists of two doses, given three weeks apart.
 Moderna’s vaccine, developed by a Massachusetts biotechnology company in partnership with the National Institute of Allergy and Infectious Diseases, was the second vaccine cleared.
-It consists of two shots, given 28 days apart.
+It consists of two doses, given 28 days apart.

 The Pfizer-BioNTech and Moderna shots are the first vaccines using messenger RNA technology approved for human use by the Food and Drug Administration.
 The approach is different from that of more traditional vaccines, which often use a weakened or dead version of a virus, or a laboratory-generated protein.
 It uses a synthesized scrap of genetic information that is wrapped in a protective fat layer to keep it from disintegrating.
 When it goes into cells in the muscle of the upper arm, it contains molecular instructions that tell your cells to create a protein that triggers an immune response to the spike protein on the surface of the coronavirus.
 This means your immune system will be prepared to eliminate the pathogen if it tries to invade.